jorgenhenrichsen/SwiftAudio/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftAudio.svg?style=flat)](http://cocoapods.org/pods/SwiftAudio)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftAudio.svg?style=flat)](http://cocoapods.org/pods/SwiftAudio)

+SwiftAudio aims to make audio playback easier on iOS.
+No more boundaryTimeObserver, periodicTimeObserver, KVO and NotificationCenter to get state update from the player.
+It also updates NowPlayingInfo for you and handles remote events.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+iOS 10.0+

 ## Installation